jrgrantham/node-db3-challenge/queries.md

 ### Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.

+select productname, categoryname
+from products
+join categories
+	on products.categoryid = categories.categoryid

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+select *
+from orders
+join shippers
+	on orders.shipperid = shippers.shipperid
+where orderdate < '1997-01-09'

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.